 We currently lease certain office space from an affiliate of our Chairman, Mr. Duffield, adjacent to our corporate headquarters in Pleasanton, California under various lease agreements.
-The term of the agreements is ten years and the total rent due under the agreements is \$3 million for the fiscal year ended January 31, 2015, and \$56 million in total.
-Rent expense under these agreements for fiscal 2015 and 2014 was \$4 million and \$1 million, respectively.
+The average term of the agreements is 10 years and the total rent due under the agreements is \$6 million for the fiscal year ended January 31, 2016, and \$88 million in total.
+Rent expense under these agreements for fiscal 2016, 2015 and 2014 was \$6 million, \$4 million and \$1 million, respectively.